usdevs/usp-multi-queue-bot/README.md

 The admin would be informed of the username of the user that is next in line.
 The next few users would also be notified of their progress in the line.

+### `/purge`

+Purges the entire queue.
+Users in the queue will be notified of their removal from the queue.

 ## Debugging

 The following outlines the procedure for debugging.